Testimony: Literature

-Some published oral or written autobiographical narratives are considered "testimonial literature" particularly when they present evidence or first person accounts of human rights abuses, violence and war, and living under conditions of social oppression.
-This usage of the term comes originally from Latin America and the Spanish term "testimonio" when it emerged from human rights tribunals, truth commissions, and other international human rights instruments in countries such as Chile and Argentina.
-One of the most famous, though controversial, of these works to be translated into English is I, Rigoberta Menchú.
-The autobiographies of Frederick Douglass can be considered among the earliest significant English-language works in this genre.
-The biographies of marginalized women such as Jesusita Aragon and Maria Elena Lucas, made from recordings and transcriptions by oral historian Fran Leeper Buss, are more recent examples.
+Some published oral or written autobiographical narratives are considered "testimonial literature".

 Philosophy

 In philosophy, testimony is a proposition conveyed by one entity (person or group) to another entity, whether through speech or writing or through facial expression, that is based on the entity's knowledge base.
 The proposition believed on the basis of a testimony is justified if conditions are met which assess, among other things, the speaker's reliability (whether her testimony is true often) and the hearer's possession of positive reasons (for instance, that the speaker is unbiased).

 We can also rationally accept a claim on the basis of another person's testimony unless at least one of the following is found to be true: